-Peramivir injection is used to treat some types of influenza infection ('flu') in people who have had symptoms of the flu for no longer than 2 days.
+Peramivir injection is used to treat certain types of influenza infection ('flu') in adults and children 6 months of age and older who have had symptoms of the flu for no longer than 2 days.
 Peramivir injection is in a class of medications called neuraminidase inhibitors.
 It works by stopping the spread of the flu virus in the body.
 Peramivir injection helps shorten the time that flu symptoms such as a stuffy or runny nose, sore throat, cough, muscle or joint aches, tiredness, headache, fever, and chills last.
 Peramivir injection will not prevent bacterial infections, which may occur as a complication of the flu.

 How should this medicine be used?

 Peramivir injection comes as a solution (liquid) to be given through a needle or catheter placed in your vein.
 It is usually injected into a vein for 15 to 30 minutes as a one-time dose by a doctor or nurse.

 If your flu symptoms do not improve or get worse, call your doctor.